Garm Lab

 Another highly prioritized topic in my group is the functional organization of the enigmatic repetitive and dispersed CNS of radially symmetric animals (such as jellyfish and starfish).

-Neurobiology and visual ecology of box jellyfish
+Vision and visual processing in box jellyfish

 Utilizing our cultures of the Caribbean species, Tripedalia cystophora, we want to understand precisely what visual information is picked up by their 24 eyes (of which eight are image forming) and how it is processed by their CNS.

 We have uncovered several matched filters that come together to perform highly specialized narrow band filtering.
 Their radially symmetric CNS holds four parallel subunits, called rhopalial nervous systems, RNS, which process the filtered information.
-Each RNS has a mere 1000 neurons and we study their circuitries using electrophysiology, electron microscopy, genomics, connectomics, transcriptomics and other techniques.
+Each RNS has a mere 1000 neurons and we study their circuitries using electrophysiology, electron microscopy, immunolabelling, genomics, connectomics, transcriptomics and other techniques.

 Main collaborators: Todd Oakley (Uni of California) and Jan Bielecki (Christian-Albrechts Uni.)